meilisearch/documentation/learn/security/master_api_keys.md

 ### Expired keys

 Once a key is past its `expiresAt` date, using it for API authorization will return an error.
 Expired keys will still be returned by the [list keys endpoint](/reference/api/keys.md#get-all-keys).

-If you must continue using an expired key, you may use the [update key endpoint](/reference/api/keys.md#update-a-key) to set a new `expiresAt` date and effectively reactivate it.

 ## Changing the master key